 The truth is that the alloying of gold is an incredibly complicated process when it comes to generating fine alloys for jewellery production.
 If you ask at Metal Urges we are very happy to run through the process and show you our alloying area and recipes.
 Unlike most Australian Jewellery businesses, we mix our own metals, allowing us much finer control of our end product.
 Each different alloy has its own characteristics including colour, workability, hardness and durability.
 It is quite possible to make harder or softer alloys of 9ct and 18ct golds than the common alloys found in most commercial jewellery.
 This is useful, as we often find that different components within a piece require different hardnesses and workabilities.
 The ability to control our materials will see our jewellery pieces last longer and become heirloom jewellery for future generations.

-And then there is the differences between platinum, paladium and 18ct white gold… but that's another day on the blog!
+Also there is a differences between platinum, paladium and 18ct white gold, but that's for another day.